Lina's sunbird: Description

+Ecology and behavior

+This species has not yet been comprehensively studied.
+It is presumed to have a typical sunbird diet of primarily nectar and supplemented with the occasional insect.

-Breeding has been observed in May but this is not yet fully understood.
+Males in breeding condition with enlarged testes have been collected n May but this is not yet fully understood.

-Habitat and Conservation Status
+Habitat and conservation status

-It occupies montane mossy forest from 970 to 2,000 m and above.
+It occupies montane mossy forest from 970 to 2,000 m and above in the mountains of Eastern Mindanao.